sc-ventures/cloudbreak-documentation/docs/azure-quick.md

 Before you can start using Cloudbreak to create clusters, you must create a Cloudbreak credential.
 Cloudbreak credential allows Cloudbreak to authenticate with your Azure account and provision resources on your behalf.

 There are two ways for Cloudbreak to authenticate with Azure: interactive and app-based.
 Since the interactive approach is simpler, the steps below describe how to configure an interactive Cloudbreak credential.
-If you would like to review both options, refer to [Create Cloudbreak credential](azure-launch#create-cloudbreak-credential).

 {!docs/common-azure/azure-cred-int.md!}